msmachadodossantos/asanoba/project_docs/business/feasibility/FEASIBILITY_STUDY_REPORT.md

 ### Preliminary Project Timeline

-> Outline a high-level estimated timeline for the system's development and potential deployment, keeping in mind that this is a part-time personal endeavor.
-An incremental development approach, as mentioned by Sommerville in the context of large systems, might be a feasible strategy.
-Agile software development methods could also be considered for managing the development in iterations.
-This addresses the scheduling aspect of a key feasibility question.

 Given that the proposed Learning Management System (LMS) is a part-time, personal open-source initiative, the development schedule must be approached with realistic expectations regarding time availability and workload management.
 Traditional fixed-schedule models are not applicable in this context.
 Instead, an incremental development strategy, as recommended by Sommerville for large and evolving systems, will be adopted.
 This approach enables early delivery of core functionality and allows for gradual refinement and expansion based on feedback and evolving priorities.